 3D People Scans

-We can add a scanned head to 3D printed fully-poseable action figure.
+We can add a scanned head to male or female 3D printed poseable action figure.
 This figure at 12″ size fits most 1/6 scale clothes.
 The figure can be printed up to 24″ tall.
-A female figure is coming soon.